jarusll/the-logs/index.md

 I won't automate anything for now.
 Will run this scavenged setup for a while so I can appreciate abstractions.

 I learnt a lot today.
 Hosted my first site from scratch.
-Although `caddy` made alot of things easy, I will read about hosting for the coming days.
+Although `caddy` made a lot of things easy, I will read about hosting for the coming days.

 This will be my playground.
 I'll go from this scavenged setup to production docker-compose with caddy or nginx.